canboat/visual-analyzer/README.md

 ### As a Signal K Plugin

 The Visual Analyzer is designed to be used as an embeddable webapp within Signal K Server.
-It will be automatically available under "Web Apps" after installation.
+It is on the App Store and will be available under "Web Apps" after installation.

 ### Standalone Server